The-OpenROAD-Project/bazel-orfs/README.md

 #### Entrypoint scripts

 There is one entrypoint script for each kind of the flow.
-For the local flow it is the `orfs` script and for the docker flow it's the `docker_shell` script.
+For the local flow it is the [orfs](./orfs) script and for the Docker flow it's the [docker_shell](./docker_shell.sh) script.
-Both of those scripts have the same responsibility of preparing and entering the ORFS build environment and then executing the build command prepared for given ORFS stage.
+Both of those scripts have the same responsibility of preparing and entering the ORFS build environment and then executing the build command for given ORFS stage.
 `orfs` does this by setting some initial environment variables and sourcing `env.sh` from ORFS.
-`docker_shell` is very similar in that matter except it runs the flow in a docker container.
+`docker_shell` is very similar in that matter except it runs the flow in a Docker container.
 The input and output files for the flow stage are passed to the running container through [bind mounts](https://docs.docker.com/storage/#bind-mounts).

-#### Scripts Targets
+#### Scripts targets

 These rules generate two scripts, one for local flow and other for Docker flow.
 They can be found under path:

 ```
-bazel-bin/<target_name>_local_make
+bazel-bin/<target_name>_local_make  # Local flow
-bazel-bin/<target_name>_docker
+bazel-bin/<target_name>_docker      # Docker flow
 ```

 Shell scripts are produced by `genrule` by concatenating shell shebang line with the entrypoint command.
 The entrypoint command consists of a call to `orfs` or `docker_shell`, essential environment variables definitions (e.g. with paths to generated `config.mk` files) and physical design make targets to execute in ORFS environment.
 Attribute `srcs` of the genrule contains dependencies required for running the script (e.g.: `orfs` script, make target patterns, configs).
 Those dependencies don't include results of previous flow stages and because of that, it is required to build those before running the generated script.
-In the second rule (`sh_binary`) for the script is created so that it can be executed straight from the output directory.
+In the second rule (`sh_binary`), the script is created so that it can be executed straight from the output directory.

 Created shell scripts, apart from facilitating quick tests of ORFS modifications, can be used to run ORFS stages straight from the bazel-orfs repository and to allow tweaking the "moving parts" of the flow, like e.g.:
 * Design and stage configs